tinamangum/turtles/README.md

 A data science challenge from Zindi to optimize turtle conservation off of the Kenyan coast.

-Our team delivered a command-line program to predict the number of turtle captures & suggest staff allocation per site for the next full calendar year.
+Our team delivered a command-line program to predict the number of turtle captures & suggest staff allocation per site -- for the next full calendar year.
+By conducting a thorough Exploratory Data Analysis of the dataset provided, and by investigating various techniques of machine learning models and algorithms, we improved our baseline model.
+Our deliverable to the conservation team includes not only a python command-line program, but a set of clear, concrete data requests to vastly improve our modeling.

 Original challenge can be found here: <a href="https://zindi.africa/competitions/sea-turtle-rescue-forecast-challenge">Zindi</a>